It's time for the second TV Tropes Halloween Avatar Contest, theme: cute monsters! Details and voting here.

 - The Villain Protagonist of Lacombe, Lucien, a teenager who has joined the French Gestapo, attempts to impress the Jewish family he's staying with by getting them champagne.
 The grandmother scornfully pours hers out when his back is turned.

 - Coyote Ugly: Cammy teaches Violet a way to avoid getting drunk from all the shots customers buy for her: drink the shot without swallowing it, then pretend to chase it with a sip of beer while actually spitting the shot into the beer bottle.

 - The Dark Knight: Bruce pours out his champagne on the balcony of his penthouse during the Harvey Dent fundraiser.

 - In Harry Potter and the Order of the Phoenix, Harry disposes of spiked tea in a plant.

 - In Jaws, after one horrified sip, Brody dumps the rest of his serving of Quint's super-strength homebrew into a nearby container (and stops Hooper from drinking his shot.)

-- Mr. and Mrs. Smith: John disposes of the drink Jane hands him into a potplant when he is suspicious of her motives after they discover each others' secret identities.
+- Mr. & Mrs. Smith: John disposes of the drink Jane hands him into a potplant when he is suspicious of her motives after they discover each others' secret identities.

 - Three Ages: Buster Keaton winds up drunk in one of the Modern Age sequences (which are taking place during Prohibition) when he imbibes a discreetly disposed drink.